-&lt;sup>3Conservation Authorities Moraine Coalition Toronto, ON, Canada comparable flows might be expected to occur in the reverse direction when sewers are constructed in the unsaturated zone, little is known because most studies of sewer pipe exfiltration have focused on water quality rather than quantity.
+Although, comparable flows might be expected to occur in the reverse direction when sewers are constructed in the unsaturated zone, little is known because most studies of sewer pipe exfiltration have focused on water quality rather than quantity.
 In a study conducted in the UK, leakage from a very old combined storm-sewer system beneath Liverpool was found to be comparable in volume to water-main leakage (University of Birmingham, 1984).
-In a German study, Eiswirth (2002) estimated that sewer leakage contributes around 15L /person /day to groundwater recharge.
+In a German study, Eiswirth (2002) estimated that sewer leakage contributes around 15L /person /day to ground-water recharge.
 As a general rule, cities that import water but export sewage can expect to contribute around 15-25% of imported water to recharge (Lerner 1990).